pivotal-cf/docs-pks/compute-profiles-use.hbs.md

 1. Select the compute profile to apply to the cluster:
 	* Choose an existing compute profile: See [List Compute Profiles](#list-profiles).
-	* Create a new compute profile: Have a TKGI cluster administrator define and create a new compute profile as described in [Create a Compute Profile](./compute-profiles-manage.html#create) in _Creating and Managing Compute Profiles with the CLI (vSphere)_.
+	* Create a new compute profile: Have a {{ vars.product_short }} cluster administrator define and create a new compute profile as described in [Create a Compute Profile](./compute-profiles-manage.html#create) in _Creating and Managing Compute Profiles with the CLI (vSphere)_.
   		* The name of the new compute profile must be unique and different from the previously assigned compute profile.

 1. If you are updating a cluster that uses a public cloud CSI driver,